ARMmbed/mbed-os-5-docs/docs/reference/contributing/guidelines/workflow.md

 ##### Fix

-A bug fix is backward-compatible internal change that fixes incorrect behavior.
+A bug fix is a backward-compatible internal change that fixes incorrect behavior.

 Release: patch

 ##### Refactor

-Refactors are intended for feature releases if they are not fixing specific issue as they can introduce new issues.
+Refactors are intended for feature releases if they are not fixing specific issues because they can introduce new issues.

 Release: feature

 ##### New target

-Adding a new target targets the patch release as it updating targets folder implementation.
+Adding a new target is a change for a patch release because it updates the targets folder implementation.

 Release: patch

 ##### Feature

-New features targets feature releases.
-It can be integrated only if the feature supports most of the targets (if it requires new target HAL implementation).
+New features target feature releases.
+A new feature can be integrated only if the feature supports most of the targets (if it requires new target HAL implementation).

-Adding a new functionality is considered to be a feature.
+We consider adding a new functionality to be a feature.
 It does not matter if it is C++, C or Python.

 Release: feature

 ##### Breaking change

-Any change that results in breaking user space.
-It should have strong justification to be considered.
-Often the change could be made backward compatible, for example deprecate the old functionality and introduce the new replacement.
+A breaking change is any change that results in breaking user space.
+It should have strong justification for us to consider it.
+Often, such changes can be backward compatible, for example, deprecating the old functionality and introducing the new replacement.

 Release: major